greenm01/ec4x/docs/ec4x_specs.md

 # XY\.0 Economics

-The standard unit of account in EC4X is the Satoshi (SAT), i.e. money.
+The standard unit of account in EC4X is Monero (XMR), i.e. money.
 The power of a House is fueled by economic might, which in turn is a function of population growth and harvested resources.

-SATs settle instantaneously on the inter-dimensional Lightning network.
+XMR settle near instantaneously on the inter-dimensional communications network.
 (All comms and data transfers are instantaneous in this manner.
 Don't question; it's magic).

 ## XY\.1 Principles

-**Population Unit (PU)**: A unit of population that provides 1 SAT of productivity to the House.
+**Population Unit (PU)**: A unit of population that provides 1 XMR of productivity to the House.

 **Population Transfer Unit (PTU)**: A quantity of people and their associated cost of cargo and equipment required to colonize a planet.
 One PTU is approximately 50k souls.

 The relationship between PSU and PU is exponential.
 As the population grows the laws of diminishing returns take effect and the amount of production generated per individual is reduced.
 People are doing less work while the colony continues to slowly gain wealth.
 Think of gains in efficiency, productivity, and quality of life.

+This model is disinflinationary; inflation asymptotically approcahes zero over time, i.e. Monero.

+Reckless fiat monetary policy left the former Empire in ruins.
+Demagoguery, excessive money printing, defecit spending, out of control socialist entitlements, and simple greed by beaucratic elites led directly to revolution and collapse.
+The Empire cannibalized itself from the inside out.
+As Duke your obligation is to rebuild from the ashes and lead your House to prosperity.

-This is an advantage when transferring colonists from larger planets to smaller planets.
+A high PSU to PU ratio is an advantage when transferring colonists from larger planets to smaller planets.
 The mother-colony is able to contribute a relatively large number of people to the new colony without a significant loss of production to itself.
 This incentivizes eXpanding population across newly acquired planets.

 The equations (in Python) for converting PU to PSU: